 Pen tool and Snapping Options

 Snapping is an easy way to plot nodes and generate members using the pen tool.
-Simply hover (or click) a node to define this node as being the reference point.
+Simply hover (o fare clic) a node to define this node as being the reference point.
 Then move your cursor along the global X, E, or Z-axis and it will snap to that axis – shown as a dotted red, verde, o linea blu a seconda di quale asse viene agganciato.
 Lo strumento di aggancio potrebbe anche rilevare un asse secondario, come un allineamento di un altro nodo.
 To disable that reference node, simply click somewhere that is not snapped or hit Esc.

 Di seguito è riportato un esempio dello strumento penna che si aggancia all'asse Z globale, con riferimento al nodo 2.
 It is also picking up a secondary axis of node 5’s Z coordinate: